 Powerball is a multi-state lottery that is currently played in 44 US states, Puerto Rico, the U.S. Virgin Islands and Washington D.C.
 The game regularly offers nine-figure jackpots that are either paid out in 30 instalments (one immediate payment and 29 annual payments) or in one reduced lump sum.

 Players select five main numbers between 1 and 69 plus one Powerball from 1 to 26 and must match them all to win the jackpot, which starts at a minimum of US$40 million.
 Powerball takes place on Wednesday and Saturday evenings, and if there is no top prize winner the entire sum rolls over and increases in value for the next draw.

-Prizes are awarded in nine prize tiers Ė the following table provides the odds of winning each prize:
+Prizes are awarded in nine different tiers Ė the following table provides the odds of winning each prize:

 |Matched||Odds of Winning||Lowest Ever Prize Amount||Highest Ever Prize Amount||Average Prize Amount Per Draw||Lowest Ever Winners||Highest Ever Winners||Average Winners Per Draw|